-This memorandum may be amended, in writing, at any time with the concurrence all parties.
-Osborn Elementary School District No. 8 Date Valle del Sol, Inc. Carmen Heredia Chief Executive Officer 8/6/2020 Date
+This memorandum may be amended, in writing, all parties. at any time with the concurrence of Osborn Elementary School District No. 8 Date Valle del Sol, Inc. Carmen Heredia Chief Executive Officer 8/6/2020 Date

 Agenda Item Number - IV-I-2